Master's programme in Energy for Smart Cities (SMCS)

 - Master of Energy Engineering, from UPC: Universitat Politècnica de Catalunya · BarcelonaTech, Spain

-Specifically, graduates demonstrate the following skills, knowledge and attributes:
+Graduates of the programme will acquire the following skills, knowledge and attributes:

 - Deep knowledge of electrical energy processing, mechanical technology, and applied thermodynamics